dabsterindia/LABs/Cluster Deployements/Hadoop_Prerequisites.md

 ## 1. Configure Password-Less SSH (Perform this step only on node1)

-   1.1 Generate ssh keys (Private & Public) using ssh-keygen command and press enter till it’s get complete for default options
+   i.
+Generate ssh keys (Private & Public) using ssh-keygen command and press enter till it’s get complete for default options

 `ssh-keygen `

-   1.2.
+   ii.
 Copy public key contents to authorized_keys

 `cat id_rsa.pub >> authorized_keys `

-   1.3.
+   iii.
 The logic behind password-less ssh is, (a) User public key (id_rsa.pub) should be available in "authorized_keys" (b) this "authorized_keys" must be available on all other nodes.

 For GCP follow below process which will automatically add "id_rsa.pub" to "authorized_keys" on all available nodes